Israel’s military says airdrops of aid will begin in Gaza as hunger grows

 “We only want enough food to end our hunger,” said Wael Shaaban at a charity kitchen in Gaza City as he tried to feed his family of six.

-Meanwhile, an activist boat trying to reach Gaza with aid, the Handala, livestreamed video showing Israeli forces boarding around midnight.
-There was no immediate Israeli comment.
+Meanwhile, an activist boat from the Freedom Flotilla Coalition trying to reach Gaza with aid, the Handala, livestreamed video showing Israeli forces boarding around midnight.

+The Israeli Foreign Ministry said in a statement on X that the navy stopped a vessel it identified as the Navarn from entering Palestinian territorial waters off the Gaza coast.
+It said the vessel was safely making its way to Israeli shores and all the passengers were safe.

+“Unauthorized attempts to breach the blockade are dangerous, unlawful, and undermine ongoing humanitarian efforts,” the ministry said.

 Stalled ceasefire talks